LearnWeb3DAO/Building-a-DAO/README.md

   RINKEBY_PRIVATE_KEY="add-the-rinkeby-private-key-here"
   ```

 - Now, let's write a deployment script to automatically deploy both our contracts for us.
-Create a new file named `deploy.js` under `hardhat-tutorial/scripts`, and add the following code:
+Create a new file, or replace the existing default one, named `deploy.js` under `hardhat-tutorial/scripts`, and add the following code:

   ```javascript
   const { ethers } = require("hardhat");